irregularchat/Speech-Memorization-Platform/CONTRIBUTING.md

 13. GitHub Issues Tagging for Agile Project Management

-We use a Kanban board to manage and visualize tasks during development.
+We will use a Kanban board to manage and visualize tasks during development.
 To keep everything organized, the following tagging conventions must be followed when creating or updating issues in GitHub:

 1. Priority Labels: